 Commissioner Loretta SPRATT OAM (Olkola / Lama Lama Clans) was born on Thursday Island but spent her infant years in Coen and Hope Vale.
-She remained in

-Hope Vale throughout her childhood until her late teens when she met Nathan McLean, a young man visiting from Mossman Gorge.
-Commissioner Spratt later moved to the Gorge where she has resided for the past 23 years with Nathan.
+She remained in Hope Vale throughout her childhood until her late teens when she met Nathan McLean, a young man visiting from Mossman Gorge.
+Commissioner Spratt later moved to the Gorge where she resided for many years with Nathan before buying a house and moving to Mossman in February 2018.
 Mossman Gorge Commissioner Spratt has previously worked in the areas of sport and recreation.
 She has completed a Certificate III in Horticulture, discovering her true passion in life, and is currently employed by Bamanga Bubu Ngadimunku Aboriginal Corporation (BBNAC) propagating and using native plants and trees in landscaping.
 On 26 January 2015 Mossman Gorge Commissioner Spratt was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
-She has a keen interest in art and a love of reading, and continues to learn new skills to complement her Local Commissioner role in the community.
+She has a keen interest in art and a love of reading, and continues to learn new skills to complement her Local THE COMMISSION - WHO MAKES UP THE COMMISSION Commissioner role in the community.
 Mossman Gorge Commissioner Spratt continues to work closely with young people and the women of her community to promote strong, healthy and supportive families.
 On weekends she likes to spend time with her nieces and nephews fishing, enjoying the natural beauty of the Daintree area, reading and particularly gardening at home.

-Commissioner Karen GIBSON OAM (Kuku Nyungul / Kuku

-Yalanji Clans) was born and raised in the Mossman area.
+Commissioner Karen GIBSON OAM (Kuku Nyungul / Kuku Yalanji Clans) was born and raised in the Mossman area.
 She is an artist whose work has gained increasing recognition and exposure.
-As an artist Mossman Gorge Commissioner Gibson also enjoys inspiring other young artists to follow their dreams.
-Karen currently holds the position of Cape York Empowered Communities Regional Coordinator at Cape York Partnership.
-She has previously held the position of Vice Chairperson of BBNAC and is the current Chairperson.
-Mossman Gorge Commissioner Gibson is also on the Board of Directors for the Cape York Girl Academy and is the Champion for Empowered Communities in Mossman Gorge.
+As an artist Mossman Gorge Commissioner Gibson also enjoys inspiring other artists to follow their dreams.
+Karen currently works with Cape York Partnership Empowered Communities as a Community Engagement Officer.
+She previously held the position of Cape York Empowered Communities Regional Coordinator where she was the Empowered Community Champion for the Mossman Gorge community.
+Mossman Gorge Commissioner Gibson is on the Board of Directors for the Cape York Girl Academy and previously held the positions of Chairperson and Vice Chairperson of BBNAC.
 Other positions held include Board Member for the Cape York Land Council, Director of Kuku Yalanji Dreamtime Tours, Attendance Case Manager with Cape York Partnerships and Local Coordinator for the Family Responsibilities Commission, Mossman Gorge.
 On 26 January 2015 Mossman Gorge Commissioner Gibson was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.